iamanishx/aec-demo/README.md

 - Currently uses default input/output devices only
 - System audio capture may require specific loopback device setup
 - No GUI for real-time parameter adjustment

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-[Specify your license here]

 ## Acknowledgments